So, you really want to know about me?

 Ok, I’ll enlighten you.
 My name is Linda.
 I was born and raised in the city of Derby in the UK.
 I relocated to Greater Seattle in 2006, where I now reside with my baby cat, P

-and foster cat, B.
+and foster cat, B and boyfriend, A.

 I’m a research scientist by trade, where I’ve been involved in studying and working in chemistry, medicinal chemistry, biochemistry and physics.
 However, despite my endless (22) years of schooling, one of my favorite places to be in is the kitchen… creating!